openbermuda/karmapi/docs/nodice/static.rst

 Our immediate vicinity (say withing 50-100 million light years) is a well catalogued collection of some 800 or so galaxies.

+So let's assume the rest of the universe is more of the same, at least for the next 40 billion light years or so.

 There is a peculiarity with red-shift in our observations.
 The further away a galaxy is the redder it looks.